clemsonacm/website/content/officers.md

 ### Mr. Dan Wooster

-Our fearless advisor.
+Our awesome advisor.
 He is a Professor of Practice in the School of Computing and loves connecting students with industry.
 He first joined the Clemson faculty in 1985-1989 and returned in 2022 with experience in both industry and academia.
 His passion for fostering industry connections makes him an invaluable resource for the chapter.